mattbrondum/Fantasy-Football-Optimization/README.md

 ## Future Work
 Some concepts we haven't looked into yet but would like to test integration with:
-* Developing our own predictions: better
+* **Improving predictions:** Models are only as good as the data we feed into them and right now we are feeding pretty terrible predictions into ours.
+We have tested our model on different publicized projection sites and none seem to be very good.
+We actually attempted our own predictions using random forests with little success.
+Check out the [Predictions folder](https://github.com/mattbrondum/DFS_Scripts/tree/master/Predictions)) if you're curious to see what we did.
-* Player ownership: you can't win GPP's with a lineup of players that everyone else owns!
+* **Player ownership:** You can't win GPP's with a lineup of players that everyone else owns!
+It wouldn't be hard to find a simple proxy for ownership percentages and set constraints on the model to set thresholds on maximum player ownership (i.e. at most 2 highly owned players).
-* Floor/ceiling predictions: some players may be consistent producers while others may be boom or bust.
-At first glance this looks like it has potential considering that there appear to be certain players
+* **Floor/ceiling predictions:** some players may be consistent producers while others may be boom or bust.
+At first glance this looks like it has potential considering that there appear to be certain players with high average production value and assorted levels of variance (standard deviation).

 ![alt text](/Graphics/avg_vs_stdev.png)